-Like other institutions, Southern Utah University (SUU) faced declining first-year student retention rates, Kelly Field writes for the Chronicle of Higher Education.
-In 2015, two-thirds (64%) of first-year students retuned for their sophomore year.
+Like other institutions, Southern Utah University (SUU) faced declining first-year student retention rates in recent years, writes Kelly Field for the Chronicle of Higher Education.
+In 2015, two-thirds (64%) of first-year students returned for their sophomore year.

 Although the college already had several retention practices in place, the retention rate didn’t rebound.
 Campus leaders “were at a loss,” Jared Tippets, the chief retention officer and vice president of student affairs at SUU, told Field.

 So in 2015, administrators began rebuilding a comprehensive first-year experience from scratch.
-In the past two years, first-to-second year retention climbed seven percentage points, and it's on track to reach 74% this year.
+In two years that followed, first-to-second year retention climbed seven percentage points, and as of 2018, it was on track to reach 74%.

 Campus leaders distilled their retention strategy into 4 C’s: campus-wide, comprehensive, collaborative, and coordinated.
 “There’s so much territoriality in higher ed, and lots of silos,” says Tippets.
 “It takes a village to really get to where we want to be.”